idragats/idragats/README.md

 - 🌱 I’m currently learning html, CSS, Java, JS
 - 👯 I’m looking to collaborate on coding or software development company
 - 🤔 I’m looking for help with any programming language
-- 💬 Ask me about any programming language
+- 💬 Ask me about any programming issue

 <p>Enthusiastic about, programming and data analysis.
 Interested in studying and developing computational models about computational biophysics,